Frequently Asked Questions (FAQs)

 After receiving your valid CareCard, you can opt out for your second term onwards.

-Undergraduate and Exchange students must opt out during the first month of their second term.
-Graduate students can opt out during their first term until the end of the first month of their second term.
+Students can opt out during their first term until the end of the first month of their second term.
 Visit the deadlines page for specific dates.

 What do I need to show when opting out?